 Identifying the growth potential or scale of your project early on is key to producing a high-quality product.
 Apps that perform only a single function are inherently smaller-scale projects.
 The entirety of the app may even store on your user’s device.
 This has the benefit of keeping development costs lower than a larger piece of software.

-For enterprise clients, the app needs to consider the total number of customers or employees in mind.
+For custom enterprise software, the app needs to consider the total number of customers or employees in mind.
 It must grow alongside a company or organization and handle the load of simultaneous users.
 This all translates into more of your project’s budget spent building out robust backend architecture.

 It’s a good idea to decide whether you’d like to develop a minimum viable product (MVP) or the full app.
 With an MVP, you have the bare bones of what the app will be.
 If it’s a messaging app, you can start with the messaging features and a rudimentary UI to get a working app to build upon.
 If you’re aiming to develop a full-fledged app in one round, then the process will be more time-intensive.
 The cost will rise significantly compared to developing an MVP.